This page contains a listing, and in some cases reviews, of the books that have had some influence in my life.

 - How I Found Freedom in an Unfree World, by Harry Browne

 - The Power of Less, by Leo Babauta

 - Influence—The Psychology of Persuasion, by Robert Cialdini

 - Innumeracy, by John Allen Paulos — Entertaining presentation of examples like this one that show us how important a basic command of mathematics is.

-- The Big Short, by Michael Lewis ?
+- The Big Short, by Michael Lewis [My article]

 - Waking Up, by Sam Harris — Understanding the distinction between consciousness and thought is key to addressing much of human suffering.